caiocastelhano/site-fabiomontanari/README.md

   - Contact

 - **Internal pages**:
-  - `/about-me` – full biography and professional background
+  - **About Me** – full biography and professional background
-  - `/selected-work` – curated portfolio of film and TV projects
+  - **Selected Work** – curated portfolio of film and TV projects
-  - `/script-consultant` – services in script consulting and development
+  - **Script Consultant** – services in script consulting and development
-  - `/industry-engagement` – involvement in festivals, research, and education
+  - **Industry Engagement** – involvement in festivals, research, and education

 ## 🌐 Features